nextzlog/ats4/README.md

 ### Email

 Open the system configuration file [`conf/application.conf`](conf/application.conf).
-You will find the mail settings as follows.
+You will find the mail settings as follows:

 ```ini
 # Typesafe Mailer Plugin